Home » Guides » Reviews » Review: JET JWP-13BT

 JET JWP-13BT Overview

-1. Motor: Powered by a 15-amp motor that delivers up to 18,800 cuts per minute, allowing it to handle even the toughest hardwoods with ease.
+1. Motor: Powered by a 15-amp motor that delivers up to 18,800 cuts per minute, allowing it to handle even the toughest hardwoods efficiently.

 2. Cutting capacity: 13 inches in width and 6 inches in height, making it suitable for a wide range of woodworking projects.